Last updated on Tuesday 2nd of August 2022 11:17:19 AM

 Therefore the number of data blocks is multiplied by 50, which makes each TB of data use 1.000.000 files.
 This is not that manageable any more for a tool like Rsync working at the File System level, in special when calculating hashes for all the data.

 We don't mean that it can't handle it.
 You just need some extra RAM and CPU and Rsync will in the end handle the extra load.
-You will nonetheless find that it starts to behave sluggish and that loading the FS data takes very long.
+You will nonetheless find that it starts to behave sluggish and that calculating the differential data takes long.

 It can be as straight as synchronizing a virtual disk if you use a virtual appliance instead of a real File System on top of some hardware server.
 When you do so, your NAS File System is encapsulated in a .vmdk file and ©XSIBackup can handle it as a single virtual disk file.

 It will as always traverse the -flat.vmdk file and copy the changed blocks.
 You may also take advantage of the CBT feature and optimize the synchronization by copying just the changed blocks in some seconds.

 Not only that, your resulting mirrored repository will be 100% functional.
 You can use XSIGR on it to access individual guest level files on any of the available restore points.

 On top of that you can keep any number of CBT replicas on multiple hosts, you just need to use a virtual disk big enough to fit your backup data.